 The average subprime hybrid mortgage rates at origination were in the 7.3â€“9.7 percent range for the years 2001–2007, compared to average prime hybrid mortgage rates at origination of around 2–3 percent.
 The subprime figures are hardly “teaser rates.”

-Myth 8: The subprime mortgage crisis in the United States
+Myth 8: The subprime mortgage crisis in the United States was totally unexpected

 Observing the extent of the subprime mortgage crisis in the United States and the global financial crisis that followed, it is hard to tell that this turmoil and its magnitude were anticipated by anyone.
 The data suggest, though, that some market participants were likely aware of an impending market correction.